JCUSDeveloper/JCUSDeveloper/README.md

 📫 How to reach me: juanubaldo2@gmail.com

-🎮 Hobbies: 💻Programming, ♟️playing chess, 🎹 playing the piano, 🏋️ exercising.
+🎮 Hobbies: 💻Programming, ♟️Playing chess, 🎹 Playing the piano, 🏋️ Exercising.

 Feel free to explore my repositories and projects.
 I'm always open to collaborating and learning from others in the community.